Peterborough United thriving under the pressure of a play-off push

 “Professional footballers always have something to play for.
 They will want to finish as high as they can and they will want to impress their manager with next season in mind.”

 Ferguson also believes the consequences of Fleetwood manager Joey Barton’s alleged confrontation with Barnsley boss Daniel Stendel will have little impact on tomorrow’s game.
-The police are investigating an allegation of assault.
+The police are investigating an allegation of assault which Barton has strenuously denied.

 “I have no idea what went on,” Ferguson added.
 “And it’s not my concern.
 I doubt it will affect anything tomorrow.”